gputtley/INNFER/docs/config.md

 - **Type:** `dict`
 - **Description:** Configuration of the inference or statistical fitting stage.
 - **Keys:**
   - **nuisance_constraints:** List of nuisances to add constraints to in the fit.
 This constaint will be a unit Gaussian.
+If you add an parameter in the `nuisance` key but not here, it will be varied in the fit but not constrained.
-  - **rate_parameters:** Names of rate normalisation parameters.
+  - **rate_parameters:** List of processes which you would like to add a rate parameters for.
   - **lnN:** Dictionary of processes and lists of log-normal uncertainties to add to the fit.
-  - **binned_fit:** Dictionary for binned fit configuration, if needed.
+  - **binned_fit:** Dictionary for binned fit configuration.
+This is typically left as an empty dictionary.
+- **Example:**

 ### `default_values`